 The second flat-topped peak is Pakuʻi at 1,520-feet named after the konohiki for the adjacent fishponds of Ka’elepulu (at what is now generally referred to as Enchanted Lake) and the third knife-edged peak is Ahiki at 1,480-feet (nearest Waimānalo) named after the warrior Olomana’s konohiki or overseer responsible for the wetlands of Kawainui.

 Geologists note Olomana is a residual ridge, a remnant of the old Koʻolau volcano.
 (Other remnants of that volcano include Keolu Hills and the Mokulua Islands.)
 (SOEST)

 Olomana seems to be a favorite for hikers.
 They say it’s for intermediate to expert level hikers.
 The trail is approximately 2.5-miles long.
 The terrain is rugged with many areas only passable with the aid of ropes.

-From our house, we can see silhouettes of folks on Olomana’s peak.
-Likewise, we regularly see helicopters hovering over the area, rescuing another of these hikers.
+When we lived in Kailua we had a clear view of Olomana; from our house, we could see silhouettes of folks on Olomana’s peak.
+Likewise, we regularly saw helicopters hovering over the area, rescuing another of these hikers.